 In my book, Browning M1885 Black Powder Cartridge Rifle, a section was devoted to installing one of the long externally adjustable “tube type” period- style scopes patterned from the classical Wm Malcolm design.
 The discussion did not include available scopes or mount options.
 Prior to selecting a scope for one of my rifles I spent a substantial amount of time researching the subject and fully evaluated one scope during the process.
 If you’ve considering mounting a classic tube-style scope, either a modern day replica or an original, on a BPCR you may find some value in the details of my research and findings.
 For additional help, check out Montana Vintage Arms (MVA) web site.
 You’ll find some good information applicable to mounting and adjusting an externally adjustable scope.
 MVA’s web site is listed below under the section titled Research Data on Suppliers.

 As of this writing I own one new Leatherwood brand replica scope which is currently mounted on a caplock muzzle loader.
-I also have two original J.W.
+I also have three original J.W.
 Fecker scopes which are mounted on a couple of Browning BPCRs and a Steven’s Model 44 .22LR.